Everything PR News

 Share

-A career in public relations operates differently in 2026 than it did in 2021.
-The traditional PR specialist role — pitching journalists, drafting press releases, managing media events — still exists.
-But the modern PR specialist also operates across AI Communications, Generative Engine Optimization, social media communications, creator economy partnerships, crisis communications infrastructure, and the broader integrated discipline contemporary employers now expect.
+A career in public relations remains one of the more durable paths in modern communications.
+The traditional PR specialist role — pitching journalists, drafting press releases, managing media events — still anchors the discipline.
+The modern role expands the surface to include digital PR, social media communications, creator economy partnerships, crisis communications infrastructure, and the broader integrated discipline contemporary employers expect.

 The career path remains attractive.
-The U.S. Bureau of Labor Statistics projects continued growth in PR specialist employment across 2024–2034.
-Compensation has improved from the 2021 baseline, particularly for practitioners with AI Communications and GEO skills.
+The U.S. Bureau of Labor Statistics projects continued growth in PR specialist employment across the decade.
+Compensation has improved at every tier.
 Career trajectories from entry-level coordinator through senior leadership at major communications operations remain available for practitioners who build the right skill base.

-This is EPR's reference on what a PR specialist does in 2026, what the career path looks like, what compensation to expect, and how to build the skill base that contemporary employers actually value.
+This is EPR's reference on what a PR specialist does, what the career path looks like, what compensation to expect, and how to build the skill base employers actually value.

 A public relations specialist shapes how stakeholders — buyers, journalists, employees, regulators, investors, the broader public — perceive an organization, person, product, or cause through earned communication.
-Building organizational reputation through credible third-party endorsement (press coverage, expert mentions, AI engine retrieval, peer recommendation) defines the core of the role.
+Building organizational reputation through credible third-party endorsement defines the core of the role.

-The contemporary PR specialist operates across nine functional areas:
+The contemporary PR specialist operates across eight functional areas:

 • Media relations — building and maintaining relationships with journalists, editors, broadcasters, and the broader earned media ecosystem